Set up Microsoft 365 Business by using the setup wizard

 Skip migrating email messages and choose Next on Migrate email messages page.

 If you are moving from another email provider and want to copy your data later, you can follow these steps to copy your email and other data.

 Step 3: Connect your domain

-Note: If you chose to use the .onmicrosoft domain, you will not see this step.
+Note: If you chose to use the .onmicrosoft domain, or used Azure AD Connect, you will not see this step.

 To set up services, you have to update some records at your DNS host or domain registrar.